egarbi/terraform-aws-aliased-lambda/README.md

 Terraform module wich creates a Lambda Function with VPC support in AWS

 > Note: All credits go here for https://github.com/adampolomski from I took this module.
+>
-> I have just modufied it for my need:wq!s
+> I have just modufied it for my needs

 Usage
 -----